Hackuarium/simple-spectro/README.md

 To begin we did a very simple experiment that allows to measure the absorbance of solutions containing different known concentration of pattent blue V (E131).
-A blue pigment that is used in various bleu candies.
+A blue pigment that is used in various blue candies.

 <img src='images/patent-blue-v-regression.png' width='600px' />